Hannah414/Using-C-On-A-Mac/README.md

 In this section we will cover how to use some basic commands in C.

 This will include basic Syntax, Functions, Printing, and Commenting.

+### Basic Syntax

+At the begining of most C programs you will need you include the line **#include <stdio.h>** this line is a header file library that allows us to use input and output statments.

+### Functions

+Any code that you want to be executed must be a part of a function.
+To create a function you must start with the following code:

+int(main){statments}

+This is an example of a basic function in C. In the example, we have named our function *main*, but you could name it however you want as long as you start with a letter or underscore and only include letters, numbers, or underscores.
+(Please note that there is a 31 character limit)

+Any statment that you want to run must be placed within the curly brackets of a function.

+### Printing

+The command for print in C is as follows: *printf(" ");*

+Whatever output you wish to have must be withing the parentheses and quotes.
+Another thing to note is that each statment must end with a semi-colon to both end the statment and to seperate it from the next statment.